We offer two master's programs:

 Visit the Graduate School's Web site for information about housing, the community, and more.

-For more information about the programs, contact Dr. Kerri Pickel, the Director of Graduate Studies.
+For more information about the Clinical Psychology program, contact Dr. Linh Littleford, Director of Graduate Studies for the Clinical Psychology Program, at firstname.lastname@example.org.

 Our graduate students say the strengths of our programs are: